radeonxray/DB-Assignment4/README.md

 As there are several ways of taking a backup of a database, you must explain in the readme file which technique you have used.

+I used the folllwing command in a Terminal, while being logged in on Vagrant:

+`docker exec my_mysql /usr/bin/mysqldump -u root --password=iphone2019 --all-databases > backupAll.sql`

+This produced a .sql-file named "backupAll.sql", which was created using mysqldump and which was set to dump all databases into the file.

+I then opened a new seperat Terminal-window and used the following command:
+`vagrant ssh -c "sudo cat /home/vagrant/backupAll.sql" > mysqlbackupall.sql`

+This command logged in to my vagrant, found the backupAll.sql-file and then created a copy named mysqlbackupAll.sql in my root-directory (/Users/[username]).

 ---------

 ### Setup Guide